envoyproxy/learnenvoy/_articles/incremental-deploys.md

 the simple routes we set up previously
 [on your laptop](on-your-laptop.html),
 we’ll extend that config to release a new version of one of the services using traffic shifting.
-We’ll cover header-based routing and weighted load balancing to show how to use traffic management to canary a release, first to special requests (e.g. requests from your laptop), then to a small fraction of all requests.
+We’ll also cover header-based routing and weighted load balancing to show how to use traffic management to canary a release, first to special requests (e.g. requests from your laptop), then to a small fraction of all requests.

 ## The setup